Published back in 2013...still relevant:

 “In life, we also tend to overlook and take for granted many wonderful things that we have or happen around us and focus our attention and energy on [the] small dot...."

-The dream is there and yet many of us focus on the black dot in the middle of our page in life and forget to even glance at the blank page right in front of our face.
+The dream is there and yet many of us focus on the black dot in the middle of our page in life and forget to even glance at the blank page and it's possibilities.
+It is right in front of our face.

 I hear women say they cannot leave their grandchildren.

 Men will immediate take up a volunteer life or get so involved with a hobby that they forget to find a way to include their spouse in something they will both enjoy.